 deliver each event, but cannot guarantee delivery.
 This is usually due to

-limitations of the underlying protocol; outside the sccope of Vector.
+limitations of the underlying protocol; outside the scope of Vector.
 It's

-important to note that while data is possible, it is usually rare and Vector
+important to note that while data loss is possible, it is usually rare and

-does everything within it's control to ensure data is not lost.
-For more info,
+Vector does everything within it's control to ensure data is not lost.
+For more

-see the "Do I need at least once delivery?"
+"Do I need at least once delivery?"
+FAQ.

 intended to give you a general idea of a feature's reliability for production